JingboYAO/jingboyao.github.io/_pages/research.md

 </details>

-+ Revise and Resubmit at Journal of Monetary Economics
++ Revise and Resubmit at *Journal of Monetary Economics*

 - - -

-**3. The International Spillover of Monetary Policy Shock: New Evidence from Nighttime Light** (*with Kaiji Chen, Qichao Wang, and Juanyi Jenny Xu*)
+<a href="https://www.econometricsociety.org/regional-activities/conference-papers/view/277/631" style="color: #003366;">The International Spillover of Monetary Policy Shock: New Evidence from Nighttime Light </a>  (*with Kaiji Chen, Qichao Wang, and Juanyi Jenny Xu*)

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>